microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge02.md

 Developer environments are critical to ensuring your development teams are setup to do their best work.
 Right now everyone on your team likely has a slightly different setup of their environment (editor, extensions, tools) installed on their local machine.

-GitHub includes the ability to create a cloud based development environment called a codespace that is configured via a code file detailed within a repository.
+GitHub includes the ability to create a cloud based development environment called a codespace that is configured via a dev container (devcontainer.json)code file detailed within a repository.
 The file details how a developer environment should be supplied consistently from the cloud to every developer in the team who wants to create one in a self-serve manner.
 This can include the editor, extensions and tools we want to have available.

 Our repository includes an application written in .NET that will deploy to Azure using Infrastructure-as-Code via a language called Bicep.
 We will want to configure our codespace to have tooling included to work with .NET, ARM (infrastructure-as-code) and the Azure CLI.

 ### Challenge

 1. Add a new devcontainer file in your repository placed in a .devcontainer directory that defines your codespace.
-Ensure your devcontainer file is based on a docker image for .NE, notably "mcr.microsoft.com/devcontainers/dotnet:0-7.0" for the hackathon supplied application on .NET 7.0. **Note - VS Code has some tooling here to simplify this process**
+Ensure your devcontainer file is based on a docker image for .NE, notably "mcr.microsoft.com/devcontainers/dotnet:0-7.0" for the hackathon supplied application on .NET 6.0. **Note - VS Code Dev Containers Extension has a feature here that will simplify this process**

 2. Configure your devcontainer to add a feature for the Azure CLI.